sanandak/propbook-code/README.md

 Purchase the book at [Leanpub Propeller Book](https://leanpub.com/propellerassemblerpasmintroduction).

+## Compiling and Running Spin

+There are two ways to compile and run the code.
+In the book I only use command line programs (~openspin~ and ~propeller-load~).
+The other way is to use PropTool.exe (on Windows) or PropellerIDE (on all platforms).
+However, there is a bug in the Mac version of PropellerIDE that prevents it from running the code.

+### Command line methods

 Download the SimpleIDE app from http://learn.parallax.com.
 On a mac, this will install the executables (`openspin` and `propeller-load`, wich are the only two you will need) in